 Prayuth’s government last week announced approval of a plan to purchase a submarine from China.

 Prayuth’s office said he and Trump reaffirmed the importance of their countries’ long-standing alliance.
-It also said Prayuth invited Trump to visit Thailand at a convenient time.
+They also said Prayuth invited Trump to visit Thailand at a convenient time.

 The White House statement about the call to Lee mentioned that “robust security cooperation and close collaboration on regional and global challenges” mark the two countries’ partnership.